 There is no credit given for absences (such as but not limited to illness, death in the family, vacations, etc.) There is no tuition credit for school closings due to inclement weather.
+There is no tuition credit or swapping days in schedules if the school is closed for holidays, conferences, teacher in-service days, etc. regardless of the days your child attends.

-In the event that the school, a classroom, or certain children need to be quarantined for a period time that exceeds one week, tuition credits will be evaluated pending the length of the closure.
+In the event the school, a classroom, or certain children need to be quarantined for a period time that exceeds one week, tuition credits will be evaluated pending the length of the closure.
 Any tuition credits will be communicated at the time of the event.

-Divorce Policies
+Divorce Policy